NeoGraft vs. Strip Method: Which Hair Transplant Method is Better?

 If you’d like to get ahead of the game and get your hair back, contact us–we’d love to help!

 When you’re looking at old photographs, what’s simultaneously going to make you cringe and be a dead-giveaway to what decade it is?
 That’s right: it’s all about the hair.
 From long and luscious locks to layered bobs, the past 100 years have seen it all.
-Just in time for a little Throwback Thursday, we’ve compiled a list of the most memorable hairstyles and what it took to achieve the look:
+Just in time for a little throwback, we’ve compiled a list of the most memorable hairstyles and what it took to achieve the look:

 1920s1920s photo of woman with short hair